 Money market funds have been an attractive holding since the Fed began aggressively raising interest rates in its battle against inflation.
 These funds not only offered a higher yield but also maintained their value, while traditional bond mutual funds lost ground as money flowed into shorter-term investments.
 When interest rate decline, however, money market funds become less attractive than holding core bond funds.

-Money market funds invest in short-term, highly liquid debt instruments and pay interest based on prevailing short-term rates.
-When the Fed cuts rates, money market yields decline immediately, yet there is no gain in price since money market funds s a ten-year bond paying a 5% coupon.
+Money market funds hold short-term, highly liquid debt instruments and pay interest based on prevailing short-term rates.
+When the Fed cuts rates, money market yields immediately decline, yet there is no gain in price since money market funds are always valued at $1.
+Traditional bond funds hold longer term government, agency and corporate bonds and outperform money market funds during periods of falling rates because the value of the bonds they own rise when interest rates decline.
+In a simple example of why that happens, suppose you own a ten-year bond paying a 5% coupon.
 If interest rates fall and newly-issued bonds now pay only 4%, your bond that pays a higher coupon over a longer period of time is more attractive and people are willing to pay you more for it.

 This declining yield scenario is what has paid off for bond funds over the past year.
 The yield on the 10-year Treasury bond has followed a rocky path, but as shown in the chart below, the recent yield (as of 9/15/24) of 3.66% is lower than the yield of 4.33% a year earlier.